khanniie/ParstaHam/README.md

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [Android Async Http Client](http://loopj.com/android-async-http/) - networking library
+- Glide

 ## Notes

 Describe any challenges encountered while building the app.
+Time!
+Time was very diffcult during the assignment.
+I also ended up running out of time and didn't have time to make my code as clean as I was hoping.

 ## License